& Leg Pain Problems

 cure as it involves 3 spinal nerves & may be caused by one of the above-mentioned

-"entrapment" problems or radiculopathy.
+"entrapment" problems (radiculopathy).
 See Mayo Clinic's file about sciatica.
-(The following goes for other lower back pain not clearly
+(The following goes for other types of lower back pain not clearly

-requiring surgery for relief.)
+requiring surgery for relief) A maximum-allowed 24-48 hours of Advil might give relief.
+If not, a trial of oral steroids might give relief.
 However, regardless of cause, when relief from disabling pain is

 the major acute/urgent desire, anesthesiologist delivered pain-management epidural steroid